ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 (you can add it if you want but need to know what are you doing...)
 - Released in .zip file instead of .rar

-v1.00 features (can all be easily enabled or disabled) :
+v1.00 features (can all be easily enabled or disabled):
 - You can change the save path directory.
 - You can start any mods without moving saves files.
 - You can increase the stash to 10x10 squares.
-- Up to 4,294,967,296 pages in the stash (e.g. infinite storage space) !
+- Up to 4,294,967,296 pages in the stash (e.g. infinite storage space)!
-  note : for LOD1.10 character only.
+  note: for LOD1.10 character only.
 - Any of these pages can be shared by all of your characters!

 ******** CONTENTS ********
-19 files, 1 folder :
+19 files, 1 folder:
 - PlugY_The_Survival_Kit_-_Readme.txt
 - PlugY_The_Survival_Kit_-_LisezMoi.txt
 - PlugY_The_Survival_Kit_-_Liesmich.txt